alyssamichelle/progress/The Future of JS 2018.md

  Angular is on one end of the enterprise-y scale and React is on the other.
 React isn't even a framework.. right?
 It's so small, it's just a library.
 Vue, is in the middle, leaning farther from Enterprise than Angular, for sure.

+## Bazel
+Rather than move more towards the center, Angular is moving more enterprise with things like bazel.

 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJHNFcycFpRdWdrMVlnMmZ1Ijp7In
 RleHQiOiJbTWljcm9zb2Z0XShodHRwczovL2dpdGh1Yi5jb20v